 select 'grant execute on ['+ routine_catalog+'].['+routine_schema+'].['+routine_name+'] to <database user>' from INFORMATION_SCHEMA.ROUTINES where ROUTINE_TYPE='PROCEDURE'

 Platform database deployment/migration in MSSQL is performed by executing the platform-new-database-<version>.sql script supplied in the distribution for releases up to, and including, Release 8.1.4.
 Starting in Release 8.1.5, the script is labeled advisors-platform-new-database-<version>.sql.
-The same script can be applied to a new empty database or a database of any previous version, unless a separate migration script is supplied.
-If present, the separate migration script has to be used for migrations.
-The script name has the following pattern: advisors-platform-migrateSchema_<from version>-<to version>.sql.
-The script can be applied to any version starting from, and including, the <from version> up to, and including, the <to version> specified in the script name.
-Always check the Release Notes and "readme" files for details, specifics, and exceptions to the rules described in the documentation guides.
+The same script can be applied to a new empty database or a database of any previous version.
+Always check Release Notes for exceptions to this rule.

 Migration for other databases is performed by executing migration scripts supplied in the distribution.

 The example below is for the FA database:

 To migrate a database across more than one update, run the scripts in sequence from earliest to latest.